JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 # Entropies.jl

-This package provides probability and entropy estimators used for entropy computations in the [CausalityTools.jl](https://github.com/JuliaDynamics/CausalityTools.jl) and [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl) packages.
+This package provides estimators for probabilities, entropies, and complexity measures for timeseries, nonlinear dynamics and complex systems.
+It is used in the [CausalityTools.jl](https://github.com/JuliaDynamics/CausalityTools.jl) and [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl) packages.

+## Input data

-Most of the code in this package assumes that your data is represented by the `Dataset`-type from [`DelayEmbeddings.jl`](https://github.com/JuliaDynamics/DelayEmbeddings.jl), where each observation is a D-dimensional data point represented by a static vector.
+This package assumes that your data is represented by the `Dataset`-type from [`DelayEmbeddings.jl`](https://github.com/JuliaDynamics/DelayEmbeddings.jl), where each observation is a D-dimensional data point.
 See the [`DynamicalSystems.jl` documentation](https://juliadynamics.github.io/DynamicalSystems.jl/dev/) for more info.
 Univariate timeseries given as
 `AbstractVector{<:Real}` also work with some estimators, but are treated differently based on which method for probability/entropy estimation is applied.

 ## API

-The main **API** of this package is contained in two functions:
+The main **API** of this package is contained in three functions:

 * [`probabilities`](@ref) which computes probability distributions of given datasets
 * [`genentropy`](@ref) which uses the output of [`probabilities`](@ref), or a set of